axnsantana/brainstorm-network/README.md

 ### Tech

-The main requeriment is the web2py application:
+The main requirement is the web2py application:
 * [Web2Py](https://github.com/web2py/web2py/) - Free and open source full-stack enterprise framework for agile development of secure database-driven web-based applications, written and programmable in Python.

 ### Installation